Martin Stickles: Trial, imprisonment and execution

 Stickles was brought in for interrogation about the killings, protesting his innocence until the investigators revealed that they had identified a watch and some keys as belonging to Shanklin.
-At that point, Martin confessed to all three murders, but also tried to implicate a neighbor, Edward Pierce, as the shooter and portraying himself as a simple accomplice.
-In his version of the events, Stickles was swayed by the promised loot and did take an active part in the planning of the murders, but didn't take part of the murders.
-However, this claim was disputed by the sheriffs, who were convinced that there had been a single shooter, since only a single pair of footprints were found in the snow leading to one of the crime scenes, and Pierce was confirmed to have been at his scow at the Columbia River at the time of the murders.
+At that point, Martin confessed to all three murders but also tried to implicate a neighbor, Edward Pierce, as the shooter, portraying himself as a simple accomplice.
+In his version of the events, Stickles was swayed by the promised loot and did take an active part in the planning of the murders, but didn't take part in the murders.
+However, this claim was disputed by the sheriffs, who were convinced that there had been a single shooter since only a single pair of footprints were found in the snow leading to one of the crime scenes, and Pierce was confirmed to have been at his scow at the Columbia River at the time of the murders.
 While telling of the crimes, it was noted that Stickles had described them with childish indifference, only occasionally laughing at some parts and apparently feeling joyful when retelling the stories, unaware that he had contradicted himself in several instances.

-While awaiting trial for the crimes at the Pierce County jail, in December, the prisoners were visited by members of The Salvation Army.
+While awaiting trial for the crimes at the Pierce County jail in December, the prisoners were visited by members of The Salvation Army.
 After one of the sermons, apparently moved by the preachers' words, Stickles decided to convert to the Christian faith and admitted before the priests that he alone had committed all the murders.
-Despite the looming possibility of a death sentence, Stickles remained cheerful, and claimed that he would be happy with whatever sentence was imposed on him by the court.
+Despite the looming possibility of a death sentence, Stickles remained cheerful and claimed that he would be happy with whatever sentence was imposed on him by the court.
 On the date of his arraignment before the Superior Court, he pleaded not guilty.
 His lawyers and family claimed that Martin should be treated leniently, as he was of unsound mind and had always been unnatural.
-Despite this, after only an hour of deliberation, the jury found him guilty, and Justice Miller sentenced the defendant to hang.
-On January 25, 1901, Martin Stickles was brought to the gallows, and after delivering a short speech to the attending parties, he voiced his wish that Jesus would embrace him in Heaven.
+Despite this, after only an hour of deliberation, the jury found him guilty of first degree murder for killing William B. Franklin, and Justice Miller sentenced the defendant to hang.
+On January 25, 1901, Martin Stickles was brought to the gallows, and after delivering a short speech to the attending parties, he voiced his wish that Jesus would embrace him in heaven.
 The rope was then put around his neck and the drop sprung, killing him almost instantly.
 However, the drop was miscalculated, resulting in flesh being torn off from the murderer's neck and blood spurting out from the wounds.
-After a few minutes, the psychiatrists checked for a pulse, confirming that Stickles was dead, and quickly turned over the body towards his family for burial.
-While the final rites were performed, the attendees took notice of a mysterious veiled woman who left shortly after: it was later learned that she had been promised marriage by Stickles via a newspaper ad.
+After a few minutes, the psychiatrists checked for a pulse, confirming that Stickles was dead, and quickly turned over the body to his family for burial.
+While the final rites were performed, the attendees took notice of a mysterious veiled woman who left shortly after; it was later learned that she had been promised marriage by Stickles via a newspaper ad.
 This execution later served as a main talking point of an article discussing botched executions in Washington State, along with that of wife murderer Richard Quinn in 1910.